shakee93/vue-toasted/README.md

 | className | custom css class name of the toast                 |                         |   null       |
 | theme | theme of the toast you prefer                       |    'primary', 'outline', 'bubble'                     |   'primary'       |
 | onComplete | class name of the optional icon font          |    a callback function               |   null       |

+### Credits

++ Whoever contributes to this project :wink:
++ Inspired and developed from [materialize-css](https://github.com/Dogfalo/materialize) toast.

 Enjoy Toasting !!